MetLife x Upwise: Demystifying

 While our team collaborated across the entire Upwise experience, we divided focus areas to foster deeper ownership and expertise.
 I led the design efforts for the Savings journey and Money for Couples, and contributed to shaping the platform’s overall strategic direction.

-Identifying key areas for improvment
+Identifying key areas

 We began with low-fidelity wireframes and sketches to explore early concepts and secure frequent client buy-in.
 To support this phase, we developed a custom Figma kit that matched the rough, sketch-like style of our initial explorations.
 Encouraged by positive feedback from the client and our internal team, we continued refining the kit.
 What started as a tool for Upwise has since evolved into a widely used resource, now adopted by over 60,000 people on the Figma Community.